 I would like to thank the Subcommittee for inviting me here today.
 I will end this testimony by repeating that despite its challenges, Nigeria is a market that offers significant commercial opportunities for U.S. firms and should be front and center of any strategy to increase U.S. exports to Africa.
 Exports to Nigeria benefit both Nigeria and the U.S. economy.
 We are proud of our Agency's history of opening markets and creating jobs through exports.
-We welcome the opportunity to work with you to encourage U.S. companies to avail themselves of opportunities in Nigeria, and throughout Africa, which will advance Africa's economic development and stimulate the U.S. economy in these challenging times.
+We welcome the opportunities in Nigeria, and throughout Africa, which will advance Africa's economic development and stimulate the U.S. economy in these challenging times.